AninditaBasu/indica/docs/index.md

     === "Rig Veda API"

+        For the API, the following books were consulted:

 		- Rig Veda Samhita, the English translation according to H. H. Wilson and the Bhashya of Sayanacharya, by Ravi Prakash Arya and K. L. Joshi (Volumes 1 through 4)
 		-  [The Practical Sanskrit-English Dictionary, by V. S. Apte](https://dsal.uchicago.edu/dictionaries/apte/)

     === "Vedic Society API"